|Nutrition Facts (per serving)|

 Dip your finger in a little cold water and gently pat the mounds down to form neat even rounds, about 1/16-inch thick.

 Bake on the upper and lower racks of the preheated oven for about 25 minutes, rotating the sheets halfway through.
 You will need to keep an eye on them, so they don't get too dark; if they are cooking too quickly, lower the heat slightly.

 Once cooked, remove the tray from the oven and leave the chips to cool for 5 minutes.
 Remove the chips from the tray with a palette knife and place on a cooling rack until completely cool.
 Repeat until all of the mixture is used up.

 - The chips are done when they are lightly browned at the edges and dry to the touch.
 They might be a little flexible in the middle right out of the oven, but will crisp up as they cool.

 - Be sure to spread the batter very thin (1/16-inch thick) or the chips will not get crisp enough.

 - Switch from almond flour to rice flour.

-- The tasty combination of the chili, lime, and cheese with the avocado is a classic, but do not let that stop you from trying other ingredients.
-Add finely chopped cilantro, switch lime for lemon, or add a generous pinch of ground Sumac or smoked paprika when they are baked.
+- The tasty combination of the chile, lime, and cheese with the avocado is a classic, but do not let that stop you from trying other ingredients.
+Add finely chopped cilantro, switch lime for lemon, or add a generous pinch of ground sumac or smoked paprika when they are baked.
 Try coconut flour instead of almond for a really different flavor.

 How to Store